learn-co-students/pfwtfp-rob-the-museum-dan-reeve-s-module-1-gap/README.md

 - Start with `initialize`: A museum should be initialized with a museum name as a `String`.
 The `initialize` method should set up any class instance variables.

--`new_from_csv`: takes in the name of a CSV file (`art_heist.csv` in our case) and converts values to instances of galleries, paintings and artists.
+- `new_from_csv`: takes in the name of a CSV file (`art_heist.csv` in our case) and converts values to instances of galleries, paintings and artists.
 You may choose to develop relationships between museums, galleries, paintings and artists as you see fit, but at minimum:

  - A museum can have multiple galleries.
 An array of all galleries should be returned using a `galleries` method or accessor.
  - A gallery can have multiple paintings
  - An artist can have multiple paintings
  - A painting contains its value

 - `biggest_gallery`: return the name of the biggest gallery by number of paintings